 - Unassign Issues back to the default Queue

 - Work solely out of My Open Issues, which can be sorted by Queue Priority

 - Escalate specific Issues to a unique Queue which specialized Agents can work out of

-- Assign all open Issues in an Agent’s individual Queue back to the default Queue at the end of their shift
+- Move all open Issues assigned to an individual Agent back to the respective Queue at the end of their shift

 - Quickly filter for specific sets of Issues in Smart Views and Automations